a. A Constitution should be as simple and as flexible as possible to allow for developments or amendments without the need for constant alterations.

 Raise awareness and the visibility of dramaturgs and dramaturgy in the UK.

 3.1 Membership of the Organisation shall be open to any adult, working or who has worked in performance or higher education, or studying in higher education, regardless of race, gender, sexual orientation or ability, who agrees with the Organisation’s aims and objectives, in acknowledgement of this completes a membership application form, and pays the appropriate membership fee.

 3.2 There shall be one type of membership available.
 This is:

 Member: with rights to vote.

-3.3 Each paid up Member shall be entitled to vote in person, or in proxy at any annual or special meeting of the Organisation, at any election or for any other purpose as expressed in this Constitution.
+3.3 Each Member shall be entitled to vote in person, or in proxy at any annual or specially convened meeting of the Organisation, at any election or for any other purpose as expressed in this Constitution.